5 White Glove Packing Tips for Your Pantry

 What Can I Do with Leftover Pantry Items?

 If you have any items that are past an expiration date, then you should dispose of them.
-Toss any stale items that you don’t plan to use.
+Also, toss any stale items that you don’t plan to use.

 Canned goods can be heavy to pack, so it might be wise to donate these items to the food bank in your neighborhood.
-Anything in a fragile container, such as a bag of flour, would also be readily accepted at these charities.
+Anything in a fragile container, such as a flour bag, would also be readily accepted at these charities.

 Inexpensive items that are easy to replace should be donated, given to family or friends, or thrown away.